 The Murphy’s New Zealand Story

-Today, Murphy’s New Zealand is headed day-to-day by John Murphy, with Pat Murphy and Rob Fisher managing growing and operations portfolios.
-Hannah Wyld heads up sales and marketing, with Andre dos Santos running the packing and process operations.
+Today, Murphy’s New Zealand is headed day-to-day by John & Jessie Murphy, with Pat Murphy managing growing and Duncan Gillanders assisting.
+Jessie heads up administration, sales, and marketing, with Dane Smith running the packing and process operations.
 We have 40 eager team members helping us grow garlic and shallots across Marlborough and Canterbury.

 We started growing garlic three generations ago, when in 1962 Vera Murphy planted a 10 x 10 metre plot of garlic in Rapaura, Blenheim.

 By 1965 Vera had trebled her garlic production.
 Destined for sale at the local farmers market, the garden plot was the beginnings of what is now a 85 hectare farming operation.
 The year following Vera’s successful harvest and sale of the first crop, husband John (known as Mick) planted a full field on their family farm – the entire crop was exported to Fiji.
 Around the same time Mick began experimenting with shallots.

 Back in 1978, Vera’s son Patrick Murphy and his wife Gaye increased their crop to meet a growing demand for New Zealand garlic.

 There were upwards of 20 families growing garlic in Marlborough on a commercial scale at the time.

 “I began marketing for other growers a few years later,” say's Pat, “New Zealand garlic was just a great product.
 People loved its superior taste and everyone knows that it's good for you”.

 At the time, the core of the New Zealand garlic business focused on exporting premium product to Australia, and ‘fancy grade’ garlic to Fiji, with the rest sold around New Zealand.